robots.txt Blocks CSS/JS and Indexing Quality Drops

 Google has been explicit since 2014: don’t block CSS, JS, or images that affect rendering.
-The “crawl budget” intuition is wrong here — Google handles assets separately from HTML in its crawl scheduling.
+The “crawl budget” intuition is wrong here.
+Googlebot now renders with an evergreen Chromium engine, and blocked render resources also make a page weaker for AI Overviews, which extract signals from the rendered page, not the raw HTML.

 Common causes